Early Life and Education of Robert F. Kennedy: A Complete Timeline

 In 1965, Robert F. Kennedy purchased an apartment at United Nations Plaza in Manhattan.

-March 1966: Kennedy Investigates Farm Workers' Rights in Delano
+March 1966: Kennedy Investigates Farm Workers' Conditions in Delano

 June 1966: Kennedy Visits Apartheid-Era South Africa

-In June 1966, Robert F. Kennedy, along with his wife Ethel, visited apartheid-era South Africa, a tour met with international praise.
-Kennedy spoke against the oppression of the native population and was welcomed by the black population.
+In June 1966, Robert F. Kennedy visited apartheid-era South Africa, accompanied by his wife, Ethel, and aides.
+Kennedy spoke against the oppression of the native population, receiving praise internationally and being welcomed by the black population.

 1966: Meeting with Arthur M. Schlesinger Jr.

-In 1966, after a meeting with Robert Kennedy, historian Arthur M. Schlesinger Jr. wrote that Kennedy believed the Warren Commission's report was a poor job and would not endorse it, but was unwilling to criticize it and thereby reopen the tragic business.
+After a meeting with Robert Kennedy in 1966, historian Arthur M. Schlesinger Jr. wrote that Kennedy believed that the Warren Commission's report was poorly done and would not endorse it but was unwilling to criticize it and reopen the tragic business.

 1967: Birth of Douglas Kennedy

-In 1967, Douglas Kennedy, the tenth child of Robert and Ethel Kennedy, was born.
+In 1967, Douglas Kennedy, Robert and Ethel Kennedy's tenth child, was born.

 February 1968: Kennedy Visits Eastern Kentucky

-In February 1968, Robert F. Kennedy visited eastern Kentucky as a member of the Senate committee reviewing the effectiveness of "War on Poverty" programs.
+In February 1968, Kennedy visited eastern Kentucky as a member of the Senate committee, reviewing the effectiveness of "War on Poverty" programs.

 1968: Birth of Rory Kennedy

-In 1968, Rory Kennedy, the eleventh child of Robert and Ethel Kennedy, was born.
+In 1968, Rory Kennedy, Robert and Ethel Kennedy's eleventh child, was born.